-Please sign and return this form to your child's school by October 30, 2020.
+Please sign and return this form to your child's school by October 29, 2021.

-By signing and returning this page, you acknowledge that you have received the Student Rights & Responsibilities: A Guide for Families for 2020-21.
+By signing and returning this page, you acknowledge that you have received the Student Rights & Responsibilities: A Guide for Families for 2021-22.
 This booklet is required by law and contains the following:

-- Acceptable Use Policy for Student Network Access (Appendix A) - Standards of Conduct for Students Riding School Buses (Appendix B) - Parental Responsibility and Involvement Requirements (Appendix C) - Compulsory School Attendance (Appendix C)
+- Acceptable Use Policy for Student Network Access (Appendix A) - Standards of Conduct for Students Riding School Buses (Appendix B) - Parental Responsibility and Involvement Requirements (Appendix C) - Compulsory School Attendance (Appendix C) - Law Regarding Prosecution of Juveniles as Adults (Appendix C) - Standards of Student Conduct, Interventions, and Consequences in Regulation 2601.35P (Appendix D)